Barski-lab/sc-seq-analysis/docs/index.md

 - Provide the same SRR run accession number when clicking the **Use File Manager** button under the **FASTQ file R2** label.
 - Click the **Save sample** button at the bottom of the screen.
 - Repeat the same steps for each experiment to be analyzed (e.g. every SRX run in the  **PRJNA657051** BioProject). **KPPC 1 SRR12450154** dataset is shown as an example.
 To obtain a list of required SRR run accession numbers open https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA657051 (Figure 4A) and copy SRR identifiers for each of the SRX experiments (Figure 4B).
 - Proceed to the next step after gene expression quantification finished successfully for all five datasets.
+SciDAP will not allow saving an experiment that references failed sample.
+User will be notified with the correspondent warning message about missing upstream analysis.

 If sequence data from the multiple SRR runs belong to the same SRX experiment and should be processed as a single sample, SRR run accession numbers should be provided in a form of comma-separated list.
 In addition to downloading from NCBI SRA, **Attach from URL** tab also supports direct URLs to the FASTQ files deposited to other repositories.
 Alternatively, input FASTQ files can be uploaded from the user’s computer using **File Manager** tab or downloaded from the FTP server through **FTP Connection** tab.